MEET THE STEM GRADUATES MAKING HUMANITY SUSTAINABLE

-How the skills and knowledge acquired in physics courses can be of value when it comes to societal challenges is not always evident.
-We share the stories of physics graduates who are dedicated to building a better future.
+How the skills and knowledge acquired in quantitative degrees can be of value when it comes to societal challenges is not always evident.
+We share the stories of STEM graduates who are dedicated to building a better future and provide resources for students who want to include topics related to sustainability in their curricula.

 - Carbon Footprints in the SnowLuna Bloin-Wibe (Physics MSc) talks to Amy MacFarlane (PhD Student at SLF, Davos) about how to prepare for an expedition far beyond the polar circle, questioning research practices, and the balance between collecting data and being sustainable.